 - Create reusable functions by using descriptive objects

-Perfecto Mobile is mobile cloud platform and tightly integrated with QTP for mobile application.
+Perfecto by Perforce is mobile cloud platform and tightly integrated with QTP for mobile application.
 To know more about perfecto cloud, visit http://www.perfectomobile.com

 Now on top of this approach user can design driver script and then execute test based on language selection and this approach will help you to create descriptive object at runtime.
 For example in this case if you want to run your test against English then set your QTP Data Table current row 1 and for German row 2.
 Based on row selection it will pick the language labels from Data Table and then create runtime objects.